-- Applicable dimensional standard is ASME B16.11 and material standards including rating are same as those for socket welded elbows.
+- The applicable dimensional standard is ASME B16.11 and material standards including ratings are the same as those for socket welded elbows.

 - Normal industry practice is to use socket welded tees up to 1 1/2” run size.

-Their use including rating, dimensional and material standards are same as applicable to screwed elbows.
+Their use including rating, dimensional and material standards are the same as applicable to screwed elbows.

 - The dimensional standard applicable for equal and unequal tees is ANSI B16.9.
 These are available from 1/2” through 48”.

-- Applicable Pressure temperature rating and material standards are same as those for butt-welding elbows.
+- Applicable Pressure temperature rating and material standards are the same as those for butt-welding elbows.

-Their use including pressure rating, dimensional & material standards are same as applicable to flanged elbows.
+Their use including pressure rating, dimensional & material standards are the same as applicable to flanged elbows.

-In normal large bore pressure piping most often Butt welded Tee connections are used.
-The ASME B 31.3 (Appendix D) provides formula for calculating the SIF value at tee connections which Caesar automatically calculates when Tee is defined.
-The Tee connections are normally defined in Caesar as shown in attached figure.
+In normal large-bore pressure piping most often Butt-welded Tee connections are used.
+The ASME B 31.3 (Appendix D) provides a formula for calculating the SIF value at tee connections which Caesar automatically calculates when Tee is defined.
+The Tee connections are normally defined in Caesar as shown in the attached figure.